adeebio/conventions/Naming - Code.md

 | `AN_EXAMPLE_NAME` | <ul><li>constants</li><li>definitions</li></ul> |

 [1] - Classes that can be instantiated.
-[2] - Classes that are treated as functions or used as namespaces.
+[2] - Classes that cannot / are not to be instantiated.

 ### Groupings